 3. Slow lens Vs Fast Lens

 Fast lenses are effective in low light conditions.
-A fast lens will give you one or two additional stops of light, which helps you to choose a lower ISO value in low light.
-So the image will have fewer grains.
+A fast lens will give you one or two additional stops of light, which helps you to photograph subjects at lower ISO values in low light.
+Thus, the image will have fewer grains.

 4. Weight of Lens